-• All measurements are approximate and may vary from the actual sizes.
+- All measurements are approximate and may vary from the actual sizes.
 BenQ recommends that if you intend to permanently install the projector, you should physically test the projection size and distance using the actual projector in situ before you permanently install it, so as to make allowance for this projector's optical characteristics.
-This will help you determine the exact mounting position so that it best suits your installation location.
+This will help you determine the exact mounting position so that it best suits your installation location. - To optimize your projection quality, we suggest doing the projection by following the values in the non-gray cells. - The values in the gray cells are for reference only.